CodeAvek/Youtube-Video-Downloader-Python-CLI/README.md

 #Write this Code in file with .py extension
 #Just Copy Link of any Youtube Video Input......
 #IF Output is Showing Error Than -Go To Terminal And Just type "pip install pytube" it will Install Pytube module
+#Write this Code in file with .py extension
+#Just Copy Link of any Youtube Video Input......
+#IF Output is Showing Error Than -Go To Terminal And Just type "pip install pytube" it will Install Pytube module
 import os
 os.system('pip install pyfiglet')
 os.system('pip install pytube')
+import pyfiglet
 os.system('clear')

 R = "\033[1;31m"